yuanjasper/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Sorting tutees by tuition date : `sortbydate`

+Returns a list of tutees sorted by tuition date first, then time slot of tuition.

+Format: `sortbydate`

+### Editing a person unpaid hours : `edithours`

+Edits the unpaid hour of an existing tutee in the address book.

+Format: `edithours INDEX h/HOURS`

+* Edits the unpaid hour of the tutee at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* HOURS must be provided, cannot be negative, cannot be the same number as the hours currently reflected and cannot be greater than 1000
+* Existing values will be updated to the input values.
+* Note: This command does not add on hours to current values, rather it changes the unpaid hours to the input value.

+Examples:
+*  `edithours 1 h/5` Edits the unpaid hours of the 1st person to be `5`.

+### Paid in full : `paidfull`

+Changes the unpaid hours and amount owed of the specified person to 0 and $0.00 respectively.

+Format: `paidfull INDEX`

+* Indicates the person at the specified `INDEX` has no unpaid hours or amount owed.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Getting address : `getaddress`